vokal/Cat2Cat/README.md

 ----
 * Does not bail out if it detects characters which are not acceptable in method names.
 These will cause a build error when you attempt to compile the project which is using `UIImage+AssetCatalog`.

-* `.iconset` and `.appiconset` folders are not supported, since they are not supported by the `imageNamed:` scheme.
-If you need to use your app icon in your application, add it as a standard `.imageset`.
+* `.launchimage`, `.iconset` and `.appiconset` folders are not supported, since they are not directly supported by the `imageNamed:` scheme.
+If you need to use your app icon or launch image in your application, please add it as a standard `.imageset`.

-* `.launchimage` handling is a bit fragile due to the way Apple renames the images as they are dumped into the final bundle by adding an additional "700" to the file name as it is created.
-Right now the workaround is to do version checks around this, but if anyone's got a better solution (other than "Just put your launch images into a normal image set"), I'd love to hear it.

 ##Contributors
 ----